JetBrains/intellij-sdk-docs/basics/action_system.md

 ---

 ## Introduction
 The system of actions allows plugins to add their own items to IDEA menus and toolbars.
-An action is a class, derived from the [`com.intellij.openapi.actionSystem.AnAction`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java), whose `actionPerformed()` method is called when the menu item or toolbar button is selected.
+An action is a class, derived from [`AnAction`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java).
+The `AnAction.actionPerformed()` method is called when the menu item or toolbar button is selected.
 For example, one of the action classes is responsible for the **File \| Open File...** menu item and for the **Open File** toolbar button.

 * bullet list